Didipaldidi/ChatVerse/README.md

   - MongoDB (database)
   - Socket.io (real-time communication)

-## Contributing

-Contributions are welcome!
-If you have any suggestions or find any issues, please create a pull request or submit an issue.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.